Alcohol and Drug Counselor Requirements in Delaware

 Certification by the Delaware Certification Board

-Education must be formal but can include in-service and workshops as well as traditional college credit.
+Substance abuse education must be formal but can include in-service and workshops as well as traditional college credit.
 Three relevant college credits can be credited as 45 hours.

 The candidate must take the IC&RC Examination for Alcohol and Drug Counselors.